-Classification, diagnosis and definition of acute coronary syndromes (myocardial infarction)
+Classification, diagnosis and definitions of acute coronary syndromes (ACS) and acute myocardial infarction (AMI)

 Acute coronary syndromes are subdivided into STE-ACS and NSTE-ACS.
 STE-ACS is the acronym for ST Elevation Acute Coronary Syndrome.
 All acute coronary syndromes which exhibit significant ST segment elevations on the ECG are classified as STE-ACS.
 NSTE-ACS is the acronym for Non-ST Elevation Acute Coronary Syndrome.
 This category includes all acute coronary syndromes which does not exhibit significant ST segment elevations.
 NSTE-ACS typically presents with ST segment depressions and/or T-wave inversions.
 Hence, the difference between STE-ACS and NSTE-ACS is merely the presence of ST segment elevations in the former.
 A diagnosis of myocardial infarction is made only after blood analyses confirm elevated levels of proteins specific to myocardial cells.
 These proteins are cardiac troponins (henceforth referred to only as troponins).